smolito/ehealth_msgs/README.md

 # ehealth_msgs
-Basic hl7 and fhir communication scripts with predetermined messages.
+Basic HL7 and FHIR message generation scripts with predetermined messages.

 HOW TO USE